milmoul/Derek-Back/README.md

     a.
 Login to docker

     First make sure you have docker installed (see this to install https://runnable.com/docker/install-docker-on-macos) and that it is currently running on your computer
-    In the console at the root folder of the app type
+    In the same terminal window type:

         docker login --username=_ --password=$(heroku auth:token) registry.heroku.com

     b.
 Push the image to heroku

+    First install the heroku cli:

+        npm install heroku

     Now all thats left is to push the app to heroku and to release it, in the same console type: